etn-ccis/blui-react-workflows/login-workflow/docs/screens/okta-login.md

 # OktaRedirectLoginScreen

 The `OktaRedirectLoginScreen` component is a part of the login workflow and is used to render a login screen that integrates with Okta for authentication.
-The OktaRedirectLoginScreen must be used within an `AuthContextProvider`
+The OktaRedirectLoginScreen must be used within an `OktaAuthContextProvider`

 ![Okta Login](../../media/screens/okta-login.png)